qxxxb/vim-searchhi/README.md

 ![Demo gif](https://raw.githubusercontent.com/qxxxb/vim-searchhi/assets/demo.gif)

 ## Note
 I highly recommend [vim-searchlight].
-It does the same thing as this plugin, but without any mappings.
+It does almost the same things as this plugin, but without any mappings.

 ## Credits